Skip to content

 eval_t(t: float) -> tuple[float, float]

-Evaluate the CDF of the Bezier random variable at a given parameter value t.
+Evaluate the Bezier random variable at a given parameter value t.

 Parameters: